AntonKukoba1/IdleBotDH/README.md

 Bluestacks should be running in resolution 1920x1080, 240 DPI maximized window.

+It is expected that your player level is high enough and all the game features are already unlocked.
+Bot doesn't have any fancy logic to deal with low level limitations.

 # Which daily activities it does
 * Gathers daily gems
 * Gathers the checkin bonus